Truncated Multidimensional Trigonometric Moment Problem: A Choice of Bases and the Unique Solution: Abstract

 \section{Abstract}

-In this prelinimary version of paper, we propose to give a complete solution to the Truncated Multidimensional Trigonometric Moment Problem (TMTMP) from a system and signal processing perspective.
-In mathematical TMTMPs, people care about whether a solution exists for a given sequence of multidimensional trigonometric moments.
-The solution can have the form of an atomic measure.
-However, for the TMTMPs in system and signal processing, a solution as an analytic rational function, of which the numerator and the denominator are positive polynomials, is desired for the ARMA modelling of a stochastic process, which is the so-called Multidimensional Rational Covariance Extension problem (RCEP) .
-In the literature, the feasible domain of the TMTMPs, where the spectral density is positive, is difficult to obtain given a specific choice of basis functions, which causes severe problems in the Multidimensional RCEP.
-In this paper, we propose a choice of basis functions, and a corresponding estimation scheme by convex optimization, for the TMTMPs, with which the trigonometric moments of the spectral estimate are exactly the sample moments.
-We propose an explicit condition for the convex optimization problem for guaranteeing the positiveness of the spectral estimation.
-The map from the parameters of the estimate to the trigonometric moments is proved to be a diffeomorphism, which ensures the existence and uniqueness of solution.
-The statistical properties of the proposed spectral density estimation scheme are comprehensively proved, including the consistency, (asymptotical) unbiasedness, convergence rate and efficiency under a mild assumption.
-This well-posed treatment is then applied to a system identification task, and the simulation results validate our proposed treatment for the TMTMP in system and signal processing.
+In this paper, we resolve the Truncated Multidimensional Trigonometric Moment Problem (TMTMP) from a system and signal processing perspective, which serves as the foundation for the Multidimensional Rational Covariance Extension Problem (RCEP).
+While standard mathematical TMTMPs focus on the existence of atomic measure solutions, system identification requires analytic rational solutions with positive polynomial coefficients.
+To overcome the long-standing challenge of characterizing the positive feasible domain under general bases, we propose a novel choice of basis functions and a corresponding estimation scheme via convex optimization.
+We establish an explicit condition to guarantee the positiveness of the spectral estimate.
+Crucially, the map from the estimate parameters to the trigonometric moments is proved to be a diffeomorphism, ensuring the existence and uniqueness of the solution.
+Furthermore, we comprehensively prove the statistical properties of the estimator, including its consistency, (asymptotic) unbiasedness, convergence rate, and efficiency.
+The proposed framework is applied to a system identification task, where simulations validate its effectiveness.